chinapedia/wikipedia.abstract.en/Page/Malta.md

 Maltese historian Giovanni Francesco Abela states that following their conversion to Christianity at the hand of St. Paul, the Maltese retained their Christian religion, despite the Fatimid invasion.[262]
 Abela's writings describe Malta as a divinely ordained "bulwark of Christian, European civilization against the spread of Mediterranean Islam".[263]
 The native Christian community that welcomed Roger I of Sicily[264] was further bolstered by immigration to Malta from Italy, in the 12th and 13th centuries.

-ZTN_city_center.jpg city centre parish church]] For centuries, the Church in Malta was subordinate to the Diocese of Palermo, except when it was under Charles of Anjou, who appointed bishops for Malta, as did – on rare occasions – the Spanish and later, the Knights.
+city centre parish church]] For centuries, the Church in Malta was subordinate to the Diocese of Palermo, except when it was under Charles of Anjou, who appointed bishops for Malta, as did – on rare occasions – the Spanish and later, the Knights.
 Since 1808 all bishops of Malta have been Maltese.
 As a result of the Norman and Spanish periods, and the rule of the Knights, Malta became the devout Catholic nation that it is today.
 It is worth noting that the Office of the Inquisitor of Malta had a very long tenure on the island following its establishment in 1530: the last Inquisitor departed from the Islands in 1798, after the Knights capitulated to the forces of Napoleon Bonaparte.
 During the period of the Republic of Venice, several Maltese families emigrated to Corfu.
 Their descendants account for about two-thirds of the community of some 4,000 Catholics that now live on that island.

-Greek_Orthodox_Church_of_Saint_George_in_Valletta.jpeg The patron saints of Malta are Saint Paul, Saint Publius and Saint Agatha.
+The patron saints of Malta are Saint Paul, Saint Publius and Saint Agatha.
 Although not a patron saint, St George Preca (San Ġorġ Preca) is greatly revered as the second canonised Maltese saint after St. Publius Malta's first acknowledged saint (canonised in the year 1634).
 Pope Benedict XVI canonised him on 3 June 2007.
 Also, a number of Maltese individuals are recognised as Blessed, including Maria Adeodata Pisani and Nazju Falzon, with Pope John Paul II having beatified them in 2001.

 Various Catholic religious orders are present in Malta, including the Jesuits, Franciscans, Dominicans and Little Sisters of the Poor.